| This is the 92nd story of Our Life Logs |

 One day I was out playing tennis with a girlfriend, when we decided to head over to a drive-thru burger shop for a bite to eat.
 Suddenly, my friend elbowed me and say, “I—I think that’s Danny driving in that little red car.”
 Immediately, I sunk down in my seat.
 But I was too late.
 Danny walked on over to the car and tapped on my window.
 After some small talk, he told me he’d gotten divorced, and wanted to explain.

 What had happened was, he had gotten a girl pregnant and he then married her.
 Turns out, they didn’t like each other.
-She was in love with someone else who was in the service overseas and took the child with her.
 Consequently, Danny said he was still crazy about me the whole time.
 Once again, he asked me out.
 I agreed, but I told him I wasn’t going to say anything to my parents until we were sure about our relationship.
 I think “going steady” might have brought back memories for Danny, and he started getting cold feet.
 I looked him straight in the face and said, “Listen Danny, after what you’ve put me through, this is the way it’s gonna be.
 We’re to be exclusive, or nothing at all.”
 Needless to say, we were exclusive.

 We were married just three weeks when Danny had his first heart attack.